DinelyWellehewage/co2-emission-calculator/README.md

 - **Calculate CO2 Emissions**: Computes emissions based on distance and transportation mode.
 - **Flexible Transport Modes**: Supports multiple modes of transport with customizable emission values.
-- **User-Friendly Interface**: Simple inputs for cities and transportation mode selection.

 ## Technologies Used